Stable cohomology of universal character varieties: Introduction

 To describe the stable cohomology groups we use the following notation.
 Let

 be the first rational cohomology group of a closed orientable surface of genus $g$, viewed as a $\Mod_g$-module or, equivalently, a local system on $\M_g$.
 We consider $V_g$ as a graded object, supported in degree $1$, so $V_g[-i]$ is supported in degree $i + 1$.
+By convention, the grading on the cohomology of a graded local system is given by the sum of the cohomological degree and the degree of the local system, e.g. $H^k(\M_g;V_g[-2])$ is of degree $k+3$.
 We also define

 Here, the graded vector space $V_\circ$ may be thought of as the even cohomology of a closed orientable surface of arbitrary genus, supported in degrees 0 and 2.
 Likewise, $W_n$ and $\tW_n$ may be viewed as the cohomology of $\PP^{n-1}$ and the reduced cohomology of $\PP^{n-1}$, respectively.